 Currently, Starburst supports the reading of Delta tables in two ways:

-Native Presto Delta Lake Reader
+Native Starburst Enterprise Delta Lake Reader

 Starburst is currently working on a native Delta Lake reader.
-This won’t require a manifest file which can be cumbersome to create before Presto is able to read the data in a Delta Lake.
+This won’t require a manifest file which can be cumbersome to create before Enterprise is able to read the data in a Delta Lake.
 A native reader will be even more performant and will work seamlessly with Delta tables.

 Stay tuned for further updates on this development!

 The diagram below illustrates a common use case for Starburst Enterprise reading Delta files.
 Data sources are ingested into a “Delta Lake” and can be immediately read from Starburst Enterprise.
 This enables our customers to benefit from all of the features of Delta (performance optimizations, Z-Ordering, ACID transactions and transactional guarantees) as well as the performance and high concurrency of the Starburst Enterprise SQL engine.

 The data lake has changed dramatically in the last few years.
 With more and more companies merging the lines between a data lake and a data warehouse, Delta Lake makes this become more of a reality for companies by bringing database functionality to the data lake.

 Starburst is excited about the quick adoption in the industry around Delta Lake.
 We believe this will enable companies creating or migrating their data lakes to the cloud the ability to finally provide the value that they were promised years ago in the Hadoop excitement.